owengretzinger/personal-website/personal-website/personal-website/articles/displayed_articles/a-mission-to-spread-love.md

 And if I don't play video games because they are a waste of time (according to me), then it wouldn't make sense for me to continue developing games.
 Now, as mentioned, I am glad to have created the games I did.
 It was really fun which gave me the desire and motivation to learn how to code.
 However, especially over the course of this past school year, I have been focusing on other things that I think are more important.
 At the time of writing this I just started a co-op at a cybersecurity company [Arctic Wolf](https://arcticwolf.com), where I will be able to make a meaningful impact.
 Another way this shift is demonstrated is the difference between me [making a game for a hackathon in September](/articles/tempestuous-turrets) versus [making a website to display education data for a hackathon in January](/articles/education-data-for-change).

 Another very important aspect of this change for me is my faith.
 I have been a "christian" my whole life, but over the past year especially, Jesus has transformed my life.
 Now more than ever, I want to use my passion for coding for things that really matter.
-If you have any questions about this or are curious to know more, [let me know](/#contact) and I would be happy to explain further!
+If you have any questions about this or are curious to know more, [let me know](/contact) and I would be happy to explain further!

 ## Where I'm Going

-This may all seem like a lot of talk considering there are still multiple games among the projects I list in my [projects section](/#projects).
-However, moving forward my plan and my commitment is to be thoughtful of what I spend my time doing, and to keep my mission of spreading love at the center of what I do.
+This may all seem like a lot of talk considering there are still multiple games among the projects I list in my [projects section](/projects).
+However, moving forward my plan and my commitment is to being thoughtful of what I spend my time doing.
+I want to make the most of my limited time, removing any distractions in order to make a meaningful impact and to keep my mission of spreading love at the center of what I do.

 ## Closing Remarks

 Thanks for listening to what I have to say!
 I really appreciate you checking out my website.
-Make sure to [reach out](/#contact) if we're not already in contact!
+Make sure to [reach out](/contact) if we're not already in contact!